 Introduction

 Thermal-based seawater desalination technologies, such as multi-effect distillation (MED), release the stress on the global water scarcity crisis.
 It has a long lifespan, great tolerance to feedwater salinity and quality, low prices, and strong scalability for various applications.
-However, it is energy-intensive, leading to considerable environmental problems and ecological risks.
+However, it is energy-intensive, leading to considerable environmental problems and ecological risks (Lee et al., 2021).
 To compete with the membrane-based process, researchers are working on finding a way to integrate renewable energy into the thermal-based desalination system.
 The intermittent nature of renewable energy makes it unsuitable for continuous water supply.
 The promising solution to this erratic supply is energy storage technology, particularly chemical energy storage, such as power-to-gas.
 A certain chemical is produced using excess renewable energy and used in a supply shortage.
 Hydrogen is an up-and-coming candidate due to its zero-carbon fuel status and high energy density.
 Because of these qualities, it can be used to buffer the balance between supply and demand and facilitate the integration of renewable energy into desalination systems, particularly thermal-based systems where hydrogen can be used directly to produce thermal energy.
 Another heat source is the waste heat generated during the hydrogen production process.

 Researchers have designed many systems to show the merits of this integration.
 Wang et al. (Wang et al., 2022) proposed a biomass-based system, comprising solid oxide electrolyzers, a biomass gasifier, a steam Rankine cycle, and MED units.
 Hydrogen is used to consume excess electricity, while the waste heat is used in MED units.
 The energy and exergy efficiencies of the system are 36.44% and 17.10%, respectively, with a freshwater production rate of 2.74 kg/s and a production cost of 16.6 USD/GJ.
 A hybrid energy system that integrates solid oxide fuel cells, a gas turbine, and proton exchange membrane (PEM) electrolyzers was studied by Musharavati and Khanmohammadi (Musharavati et al., 2022).
 Similarly, the waste heat is used in MED units.
-The system can produce 7.4 kg/h of hydrogen and 53.5 kg/s of desalinated water with an energy efficiency of 36.45%.
+The system can produce 0.002 kg/s of hydrogen and 53.5 kg/s of desalinated water with an energy efficiency of 36.45%.
 Shahverdian et al. (Shahverdian et al., 2023) investigated the combination of solar, geothermal, PEM electrolyzers, MED, and Kalina cycle.
-The freshwater supply can reach 182.09 m3/d with an energy efficiency of 6.23%.
+The freshwater supply can reach 2.1 kg/s with an energy efficiency of 6.23%.

 Those studies still have limitations, such as, they are not a net-zero system, hydrogen plays a single role of consuming excess electricity, and the nexus of energy, hydrogen, and water are not well displayed.
 According to those limitations, this work designs a novel hydrogen-based desalination system, which characterizes net-zero emission as it only uses renewable energy and hydrogen.
 Hydrogen is involved in the energy storage and MED processes.
 It is evaluated on different weather conditions throughout the year.
 The optimal system is determined by optimal planning.
 This work contributes to proposing a hydrogen-fueled system with relatively high energy efficiency and low cost.